maxsw02/lammps/examples/meam/msmeam/README.md

-To run this test, do
+To run Baske's test, do

     lmp -in in.msmeam

-Then:
+Then

     diff dump.msmeam dump.msmeam.bu